 Where to Stay in Natonin?

-There are only two operating lodging houses in Natonin.
-These are found at Poblacion.
+There are only two operating lodging houses in Natonin, both found in Poblacion.
+These are:

-- There are 3 rooms (each good for two pax)
+- There are three rooms (each good for two pax)

-If these lodging houses are filled to capacity, coordinate with the local tourism or the municipal/barangay officials for them to recommend accommodation.
+If these lodging houses are filled to capacity, coordinate with the local tourism or the municipal/barangay officials for them to recommend where you can stay.

 Some Important Reminders

-- Tourism is not yet fully-established in Natonin, Mountain Province.
-There are no organized tour groups and packages.
+- Tourism is not yet fully-established in Natonin, thus, there are no organized tour groups and packages.
 That is why, proceed immediately or coordinate with the Tourism Office of Natonin.
 It will be up to them to recommend local guides.

 - In some barangays, the coverage of Smart and Globe is either weak or absent.
-It is only in Poblacion, Natonin where there is a strong network connection.
+It is only in Poblacion where there is a strong network connection.

 - Most of the tourist spots in Natonin don’t have signage so don’t hesitate to ask the locals for directions.
 Oh yes, do make friends with them.

-- Respect local culture.
-Refrain from utterances and acts which are offensive to the community.
+- Respect local culture by refraining from utterances and acts which are offensive to the community.
 Among these include wearing of mini-shorts and public display of affection (PDA).